 Single-ply membrane roofing refers to pre-manufactured sheet membranes that are either thermoplastic or thermoset.
 These sheets vary in thickness and are secured to a roof system to provide protection against inclement weather.
-Often referred to as “rubber roofing,” these systems are flexible and durable.
+These systems are flexible and durable.

 Built-up roof membranes have been utilized in roofing for more than a century and are commonly known as tar and gravel roofs.
 They are composed of alternating layers of bitumen and fabric for reinforcement to create a protective roofing membrane.
 These roofs are affordable, durable, and relatively easy to maintain.

 Now that we have a better idea about roofing materials for commercial low slope roofs, let’s turn our attention to steep slope roofs.
 There are 5 common types of materials for these kinds of commercial roof: